junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The screaming and yelling of pain dies down slowly, the sound pitch grow lower, less like human voice, more like wounded monster moaning in pained growl.

 As the wings fold and twist, they no longer hold the weight of the body.
 Castiel crashes back down, landing on all fours.
-Claws and scales grow from fingers and skins.
+Claws and scales grow from fingers and skins, face unrecognizable.
 A mixed shape of a hundred different wild animals but no name for what Castiel looks like now.

 Bobby takes another step back, reaching for his gun.
 Sam reaching for the machete.